OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 *   With your consent and knowledge, for support reasons.
 If GitHub accesses a private repository for support reasons, we will only do so with the owner’s consent and knowledge.
 *   When access is required for security reasons.

+You may choose to enable additional access to your private repositories.
+For example:

+*   You may enable various GitHub services or features that require additional rights to Your Content in private repositories.
+These rights may vary depending on the service or feature, but GitHub will continue to treat your private repository Content as confidential.
+If those services or features require rights in addition to those we need to provide the GitHub Service, we will provide an explanation of those rights.
-You may also grant a third-party application authorization to use, access, and disclose the contents of your private repositories.
+*   You may also grant a third-party application authorization to use, access, and disclose the contents of your private repositories.
 Your use of third-party applications is at your sole risk.
 GitHub is not liable for disclosures to third parties that you authorize to access a private repository.

 4\.
 Exclusions.